isomerpages/cris-precise/news-and-highlights/editorial-features/_posts/2023-08-02-post-From Reactive to Proactive: Tracing the Hereditary Cancer Risk.md

 </p>
 <p>Four other CIPs are running concurrent to this one.
 Among which, cascade
-screening is a recurring theme not only for hereditary cancer, but also for&nbsp;<a href="/getting-to-the-heart-of-the-matter/" rel="noopener noreferrer nofollow" target="_blank">familial hypercholesterolemia</a>&nbsp;and&nbsp;
+screening is a recurring theme not only for hereditary cancer, but also for&nbsp;<a href="/getting-to-the-heart-of-the-matter/" rel="noopener noreferrer nofollow" target="_self">familial hypercholesterolemia</a>&nbsp;and&nbsp;
-<a href="/genetic-testing-for-primary-glomerular-disease-life-changing/" rel="noopener noreferrer nofollow" target="_blank">primary glomerular diseases</a>.
+<a href="/genetic-testing-for-primary-glomerular-disease-life-changing/" rel="noopener noreferrer nofollow" target="_self">primary glomerular diseases</a>.
 A/Prof Ngeow commented, “Indeed, this
 is one of very few projects that brings together multiple institutions and disciplines to share resources and exchange expertise—in a systematic, coherent and cohesive manner—towards fostering a better healthcare system